 The Pilot One can shoot high resolution 8K video, however it’s limited to 24fps which is not ideal for 360 video.
 One major feature of the Pilot One is the livestream feature which is automatic and easy to set up for continuous livestream.
 4G and 5G connection capabilities results in high quality, smooth live streams.
 You can plug in the Pilot One for continuous power supply for long streaming sessions.

-Overall the Pilot One is a feature packed camera that’s great for virtual tours especially.
+Overall the Pilot One EE is a feature packed camera that’s great for virtual tours especially.
 Users have found that the automatic VR tours can be hit and miss, but when it does work it reduced the workflow for shooting virtual tours considerably.
 This is also one of the best 360 cameras for livestreaming thanks to the easy set up.

 - All-in-One System